Skip to main content

 Trošenj Castle, locally known as Utvrda Trošenj, lies east of the village of Kistanje, in the county of Šibenik-Knin in Croatia.

-Trošenj Castle was probably built in the 13th, or the beginning of the 14th century.
-It was built on a cliff above the right bank of the Krka River.
-This was a strategic site, as here an important trade route passed the Krka canyon via a wooden bridge.
-The castle was constructed by the Šubić family, local Croatian nobles, to gain control over this bridge.
-On the opposite site of the canyon another castle was situated, Nečven, which was held by the Šubić's rivals, also local Croatian nobles; the Nelipić family.
+Trošenj Castle was likely built in the 13th century or early 14th century.
+It was situated on a cliff above the right bank of the Krka River, a strategic location where a significant trade route crossed the Krka canyon via a wooden bridge.
+The castle was built by the Šubić family, local Croatian nobles, to control this vital crossing.
+On the opposite side of the canyon, another castle, Nečven, stood, held by the Šubić's rivals, the Nelipić family, who were also local Croatian nobles.

-At some point in time, the castle fell into the hands of the Ottomans.
-In 1684, they were driven out by Venetian troops.
-During the fighting, the bridge was destroyed and the castle suffered so much damage that it was abandoned, after which it fell to ruin.
-The bridge was also never rebuilt.
+At some point, the castle fell into the hands of the Ottomans.
+In 1684, Venetian troops drove them out.
+During the conflict, the bridge was destroyed, and the castle sustained much damage, leading to its abandonment and subsequent ruin.
+The bridge was never rebuilt.

-Trošenj Castle can freely be visited.
-It will take a nice walk of about 30 min to reach it from the nearest road.
+Trošenj Castle can be visited freely, and it is about a 30-minute walk from the nearest road.

 Gallery